Yandex Cloud

 • Source and target cluster aliases.

-• Filter template for the topics to be transferred.
+• Filter pattern for topics to migrate.

 • Apache Kafka® version.

-7. Make sure the Terraform configuration files are correct using this command:
+7. Validate your Terraform configuration files using this command:

 terraform validate